sunnyvalechha/Kubernetes-Commands/README.md

 # Pause Containers

 The “pause container” is a special, internal container created and managed by Kubernetes within each pod.
-Its primary purpose is to network namespace and IPC (Inter-Process Communication) namespace for all other containers within the same pod.
+Its primary purpose is to provide network namespace and IPC (Inter-Process Communication) namespace for all other containers within the same pod.

 **Practical:-**